Okay, I wish to announce the delayed start of the program today.

 If I can do it, it's not art.

-Uh now Coco doesn't have time to paint uh paint.
+Now, Coco doesn't have time to paint.

 The incidents occurred in May and June at a federal detention center in downtown Miami and amount to government misconduct and the unconstitutional intrusion on trial preparation, according to the motions filed on Friday.

-And everybody says, Yeah, that's good.
+And everybody says, yeah, that's good.

 We need to protect the feelings of the losers out there.